Dialectal Coverage And Generalization in Arabic Speech Recognition: Methodology

 \subsection{Experimental Settings}

 For partitioning the data into training, development, and test sets, we adhered to the official splits provided with each dataset.
 We followed the data preparation and training methodology established in the original ArTST implementation.
 For comprehensive details regarding the model architecture and data preprocessing, readers are directed to \citet{toyin-etal-2023-artst}.

-The pre-training phase was executed on a cluster of 4 A100 GPUs over a duration of 21 days.
+\paragraph{Computational Details} The pre-training was executed on a cluster of 4 A100 GPUs over a duration of 14 to 21 days for each model.
 We used Adam optimizer with a learning rate of $2\times 10^{-4}$, spanning 335K updates, and a warm-up phase of 64K updates.
 The maximum speech token length was set at 250K (equivalent to 15.625 seconds).
-The fine-training phase was executed on a cluster with one A100 GPUs over a duration of 7 days (MGB2, QASR, MASC) and 2 days (MGB3, MGB5, etc.).
-We used Adam optimizer with a tri stage scheduler for learning rate of $6\times 10^{-5}$.
+Each fine-tuning experiment was run on one A100 GPU over a duration of 7 days (MGB2, QASR, MASC, SADA) or 2 days for smaller sets (MGB3, MGB5, etc.).
+We used Adam optimizer with a tri-stage scheduler with learning rate of $6\times 10^{-5}$.
+The total computational budget for all experiments is estimated to be $\sim$6000 GPU-hours.

 \paragraph{Normalization} Prior to model training, we implemented the same data normalization steps outlined in \citet{toyin-etal-2023-artst}.
 In addition, we applied post-prediction normalization steps before calculating Word Error Rates (WER), following standard practices in Arabic ASR.
 All reported results reflect post-normalization performance.
 The normalization script, sourced from a publicly available GitHub repository\footnote{\url{github.com/iamjazzar/arabic-nlp/blob/master/normalization/orthographic_normalization.py}}, performs orthographic standardization of \textit{Alef}, \textit{Yaa}, and \textit{Taa} characters.